San Francisco’s COVID-19 Response

 HSH and its City and Non-Profit Partners are laser-focused on providing care for people experiencing homelessness during this public health emergency.

-San Francisco is also piloting Safe Sleeping Villages as a short-term, temporary method of establishing minimum health and safety standards for people experiencing homelessness in settings where services such as food, water, sanitation and healthcare can be provided.
+San Francisco also piloted Safe Sleeping Villages as a short-term, temporary method of establishing minimum health and safety standards for people experiencing homelessness in settings where services such as food, water, sanitation and healthcare can be provided.
 Each village is meant to serve an area with an existing established encampment, with a target of creating between 40 to 60 spaces.
-The first village was established on Fulton Street between Larkin and Hyde streets on May 13 and the second site on Stanyan Street near Haight Street was opened on May 29.
-A third proposed site on Church near 16th Street is also being explored for a potential opening the second week of June.
-Each site will be run by local service providers, with assistance from City agencies for health services, and in collaboration with the SFPD.
+The first village was established on Fulton Street between Larkin and Hyde streets on May 13, and the second site on Stanyan Street near Haight Street was opened on May 29.
+Each site is run by local service providers, with assistance from City agencies for health services, and in collaboration with the SFPD.

 City services for people experiencing homelessness: https://sf.gov/information/covid-19-and-people-experiencing-homelessness